 Among four foil packets, divide a little bit of butter, some lemon wedges, a bunch of asparagus, minced garlic, and boneless chicken breast.
 Next grill over medium heat or bake until chicken is tender.

-The cooking time will vary depending on your method, so just keep a close eye.
+The cooking time on these will vary depending on your method, so just keep a close eye.
 Then dinner is served!
 If you want to skip the butter, you can swap in olive oil.
-You can never go wrong with chicken foil packs.
+You can never go wrong with chicken foil packets.

 5. Creamy Salsa Verde Chicken, Rice, and Veggies